 8. DNA Relatives

 The Ancestry + Traits test on 23andMe will also tell you your DNA relatives.
 This section compares your DNA to the DNA stored on their database and provides you with matches.
-For each match, you are told a probable relation and the amount of DNA that the two of you share.
+For each match, you are given a probable relation and the amount of DNA the two of you share.